jkadw/abstract_vehicle/docs/mapping_ux.md

 - which raw entities were selected for each capability
 - which capabilities are state-only, action-only, or unsupported
 - current normalized state and attributes
-- which device-targeted actions are available for the selected vehicle
+- which device-targeted actions are available for each discovered vehicle
 - last adapter refresh result
 - last action result or error message